 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the health.
-MCLGs allow for a margin of safety.
+MCLs are set as close to the possible) why total coliform bacteria have been found in our water system.

 MCLGs as feasible using the best available treatment technology.